Sodium-vapor lamp: End of life

 At the end of life, saturated high-pressure sodium (HPS) lamps may begin cycling on and off.
 Material sputtered off the electrodes darkens the arc tube, so it absorbs more radiated light and operates hotter.
 Increased temperature causes increased gas pressure, which increases arc tube voltage drop.
 Eventually the electrical ballast no longer provides sufficient voltage to maintain an arc discharge.
 As the lamp heats, the arc fails, and the lamp goes out.
 With the arc extinguished, the lamp cools down again, the gas pressure in the arc tube is reduced, and the electrical ballast can once again cause the arc to strike.
 The effect of this is that the lamp glows for a while and then goes out, typically starting at a pure or bluish white and then moving to a red-orange before going out.

 Some ignitor designs give up attempting to start the lamp after a few cycles to protect ballast and ignitor from deterioration due to multiple high voltage pulses.
 If power is removed and reapplied, the ballast will make a new series of startup attempts.

 Unsaturated high-pressure sodium lamps exhibit a different failure at the end of life.
 Since all the sodium-amalgam is vaporized, there is no voltage rise, so these lamps don't cycle at their end of life.
 When all the sodium is consumed, the lamp operates with a greenish color of the mercury vapor discharge.

 LPS lamp failure does not result in cycling.
 The lamp will not strike or will maintain the dull red glow of the start-up phase.
 In another failure mode, a tiny puncture of the arc tube leaks some of the sodium vapor into the outer vacuum bulb.
 The sodium condenses and creates a mirror on the outer glass, partially obscuring the arc tube.
 The lamp often continues operating normally, but much of the light generated is obscured by the sodium coating, providing no illumination.

 Decline and gradual phase out to LED

-Since the mid 2010s, many city authorities around the world have began to phase out the sodium vapor lamp by switching to light-emitting diode (LED) street lighting, citing environmental concerns (especially over climate change) and savings on energy consumption (since LED's are significantly more efficient in comparison).
+Since the mid 2010s, many city authorities around the world have begun to phase out the sodium vapor lamp by switching to light-emitting diode (LED) street lighting, citing environmental concerns (especially over climate change) and savings on energy consumption (since LEDs are significantly more efficient in comparison).
 However these lamps are typically manufactured to emit white light in the 4500-5000K range (compared to 1400-2700K for Sodium).
 These have various health concerns and aesthetic dislike amongst people in addition to technical malfunctions.
-Some munincipalities such as Titusville Florida and the nearby Kennedy Space Center have installed LED street lights with the "warmer" orange/amber light of their sodium lamp predecessors.
+Some municipalities, such as Titusville, Florida, and the neighboring Kennedy Space Center, have installed amber LED streetlights to preserve the warmer hue of their high-pressure sodium predecessors.